EPprivate/private_repo/README.md

 Markings in the editor and on the scrollbar can be used for a [brief inspection](#inspecting-errors-in-the-editor).
 If you want to perform a more thorough review, use the [**Problems** tool window](#inspecting-errors-in-the-problems-tool-window).

 To see the statistics for detected errors, take a look at the **Inspections** widget.
+It displays the number of mistakes based on their <a href="severity_levels">severity level</a>.

 ![inspections widget](https://github.com/EPprivate/private_repo/blob/main/images/inspections%20widget.png?raw=true)